alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 ### TRESA
 Over the year TRESA have increased its autonomy from the DSH research project, in terms of work ownership and management.
-Therefore TRESA stories have not been independently updated and it is more comprehensive to update on the service area as a whole.
+Therefore, TRESA stories have not been independently updated and this section is a  comprehensive to update on the service area as a whole.

 This warrants updating and reviewing the stories we keep under the DSH roadmap, focusing on communicating with the service area rather than planning or prioritising for them.